 But we haven’t discussed a part of mental health that is unfortunately more taboo in our society: Antidepressant use.
-Since I want to focus on one of the more common antidepressants, I’ll focus mostly on Zoloft and breastfeeding.
+Since I want to focus on more common antidepressants, I’ll mostly discuss Zoloft and breastfeeding.

 I’ll be honest, I’m a little nervous to be talking about my own journey with antidepressant use for all the internet to see.
-But I know that when I was grappling with starting to use one, I would have liked to find an article like this.
+But I know that when I was grappling with deciding whether to use an antidepressant, I would have liked to find an article like this.
 Plus, the stigma won’t go away if we don’t start to open up.
 So I’ll start with me.

 And to provide you the most helpful information I can, I’ll also add in some of the science of how antidepressants work and how they affect breastfed babies.
 Heck, I’ll even talk about what it’s like to begin taking an antidepressant.